-Purpose: Enhancing Afghans’ and Pakistanis’ earning potential by increasing access to information and connectivity with the global market place.
+Purpose: Enhancing men and women’s earning potential by increasing digital skills, access to information and connectivity with the global market place.

 Timeline: 3 month pilot in Afghanistan in 2013.

 Beneficiaries: 26 students were equipped with tablets and a total of 90 individuals took part in the pilot; target 3,600-9,000 predominantly female participants in Afghanistan & Pakistan over 3 years

 - To empower women in post-conflict and developing countries by providing the means to accelerate their learning, increase economic independence with the potential to boost their incomes, and connect with each other and the outside world without the need to leave their homes

 - To support men in post-conflict and developing countries by providing the means to accelerate their learning, increase their earnings with the potential to boost household incomes, and promote stability

 - Obtain open-source, low-cost, internet-enabled tablets and wireless transponders.

 - Customize tablets for operation in Dari, Pashto, or Urdu as appropriate and pre-load with relevant business and literacy applications.

 - Provide entrepreneurs with tablet computers and training in digital literacy and e-commerce.